First African New Church

-First African New Church (also known as People's Seventh Day Adventist Church and People's Seventh Day Baptist Independent Church) is a historic church, located at 2105-07 10th St., Northwest, Washington, D.C., in the Cardozo-Shaw neighborhood.
+First African New Church (also known as People's Seventh Day Adventist Church and People's Seventh Day Baptist Independent Church) is a historic church, located at 2105-07 10th St., Northwest, Washington, D.C., U.S., in the Cardozo-Shaw neighborhood.

 History

 It was built in 1896 on a design by Paul J. Pelz, for the Swedenborgian-Colored congregation.
 In 1903, the Peoples Seventh Day Adventist moved in.
 They changed their name to Peoples Seventh Day Baptist Independent Church, in 1937.